 What you need to do if you fall into the 'multiple activity exemption' category

-You must register with us for a licensing exemption and comply with the conditions of your exemption as shown in the General Exemption Order (a key document related to electricity licensing exemptions).
+You must register with us for a licence exemption and comply with the conditions of your exemption as shown in the GEO 2022.

 Contact us if you have questions

-This document notes the information we ask exempt persons to provide when registering.
-It also provides detail on who is and isn’t required to register, why exempt persons are required to register, and how to register.
+This guideline outlines the information we ask exempt persons to provide when registering with the commission and reflects the new requirements of the General Exemption Order 2022.
+It also provides detail on who is and is not required to register, why exempt persons are required to register, and how to register.